Positively ratioed representations: Background on geodesic currents

 \subsection{Systoles and minimal pants decompositions}

-We will now explore the consequences of Proposition \ref{surgery} on systole lengths of any incompressible subsurface $S'\subset S$.
+We will now explore the consequences of Proposition \ref{surgery} on systole lengths of any essential subsurface $S'\subset S$.
 If $\nu\in\Cmc(S)$ is period minimizing, then the function $\Cmc\Gmc(S)\to\Rbbb$ given by $c\mapsto i(c,\nu)$ is minimized at some $c\in\Cmc\Gmc(S)$.
-The same idea gives us a notion of systoles for incompressible subsurfaces, which we will now define.
+The same idea gives us a notion of systoles for essential subsurfaces, which we will now define.

-\begin{definition} Let $S'\subset S$ be an incompressible subsurface, and let $\nu\in\Cmc(S)$ be period minimizing.
+\begin{definition} Let $S'\subset S$ be an essential subsurface, and let $\nu\in\Cmc(S)$ be period minimizing.
 The \emph{$\nu$-systole length} of $S'$ is

 and a \emph{$\nu$-systole} of $S'$ is a closed geodesic $c\in\Cmc\Gmc(S')$ so that $i(c,\nu)=L_\nu(S')$.
 Also, define the \emph{$\nu$-interior systole length }of $S'$ to be

 and a \emph{$\nu$-interior systole} of $S'$ is a non-peripheral closed geodesic $c\in\Cmc\Gmc(S')$ so that $i(c,\nu)=L_\nu^{int}(S')$.
 In the case when $S=S'$, we will denote $L_\nu:=L_\nu(S)=L_\nu^{int}(S)$. \end{definition}